Whenever I write an article, I have one goal in mind: to produce a piece of content that will help our readers solve a problem.

 2) Look for more dimensionally-efficient products.

-With the large number of splits, it will make sense to find products that ship cheap and affordably if possible.
+With the large number of splits, it will make sense to find products that ship cheaply and affordable if possible.
 Bear in mind, these products will become better when shipping rates change.

 3) Analyze your new costs early and often.